Broadband limits on stochastic length fluctuations from a pair of table-top interferometers

-A FPGA platform from National Instruments consisting of two NI PXIe-5763 digitisers and a NI PXIe-7915 co-processor are used to implement a real-time data acquisition and processing system.
-For both channels that are sampled a window function is applied and a Fast Fourier Transform (FFT) is computed for time segments of a length of 32,786 samples, corresponding to 65.54\,$\mu$s of observed data.
+An FPGA platform from National Instruments consisting of two NI PXIe-5763 digitisers and a NI PXIe-7915 co-processor are used to implement a real-time data acquisition and processing system.
+For both channels that are sampled a window function is applied and an FFT is computed for time segments of a length of 32,786 samples, corresponding to 65.54\,$\mu$s of observed data.
 This sets the frequency resolution of the spectra to 15.250\,kHz.
 Without any loss of information, one-sided, complex-valued FFTs are propagated further to calculate two Power Spectral Densities (PSD) and one CSD.
 The mean of $10^{4}$ spectra are then calculated to compress the data from a total 0.655\,s of observation.
 Thus averaged spectra are then written to a storage server as a `frame'.

-Offline vetoing and further averaging of frames is done to achieve the final displacement spectral density for an observation period.
+Offline post-processing of frames, including vetoing of frames corresponding to lock-loss periods of the interferometers and correcting for the photo-detector response is done.
+The modified photo-detectors show a slight gain increase at 80\,MHz in their response, that is corrected for.
+Further averaging of frames is done to achieve the final displacement spectral density for an observation period.

-The variance of the final averaged CSD is calculated using the relation-
+The variance of the final averaged CSD is calculated using the relation